OPAL: THE QUEEN OF GEMS

 The Australian Opal fields were once an inland sea.
-As the ages passed and the seas receded, sea creatures were isolated and marooned, and Opalised.
+As the ages passed and the seas receded, sea creatures were isolated and marooned, and opalised.
 Eventually the area dried out completely and is now dry desert country.
 In time the ground waters, holding silica solution, also evaporated (with some artesian springs still active deep “underground”).

 The opal forms in generally elongated or ellipsoidal ironstone concretions or boulders, from a few centimeters, to up to 3 m across.
 The boulders may be confined to one or more layers or randomly distributed through the weathered sandstone.
 Their composition ranges from sandstone types (a rim or crust of ferruginised sandstone surrounding a sandstone core) or ironstone types (composed almost entirely of iron oxides).
 The opal occurs as a filling or lining between the concentric layers or in radial or random cracks in the ironstone.